Is it true that polar bears cover their noses with their paws when hunting?

 1. A. Kochnev.
 Born under the polar sun

 2. Ian Stirling.
-Midsummer Observations on Behavior of Wild Polar Bears (Ursus Maritimus)
+Midsummer observations on behavior of wild polar bears (Ursus maritimus)

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: